 A poignant, beautifully illustrated picture book about grief and loss, with a promise that everyone has a purpose.

-We completed a successful Kickstarter campaign on April 20, 2019, and are in the process of getting copies printed for our backers!
+We completed a successful Kickstarter campaign on April 20, 2019, and delivered printed copies to our backers.
+We also created an ebook version!

 On August 22, 2017, our 5 month and 1 day old nephew, Hunter Brown, was killed in an arson that also destroyed his home.
 His mother, Ron’s younger sister, was brought to hospital in critical condition but ultimately recovered from her injuries.
 This unfathomable event was and continues to be extremely difficult for our family to understand.
 Even more difficult was trying to explain it to our young daughter, who was a week away from her 7th birthday at the time.